top of page

-Arguably, there have been instances of rigorous optimization of processes before the industrial revolution.
+Arguably, there have been instances of rigorous optimization of processes before the Industrial Revolution.
 Some date back to the 1450s in Venice.
 Similar production processes allowed Venice to become one of the biggest textile producers in the 15th century.
 Additionally, it also helped Venice reduce processing time for shipbuilding.
 And even before that.
 This is because process efficiency thinking came about around the same time manufacturing was born.
 And like most process efficiency thinking, lean is a philosophy before it is anything else.

 If you look up the history of lean, Ford and Toyoda are the names you will come across.
 History has credited them being the first people who helped form and implement the lean concept.
+Read More: Why is SaaS Marketing Different?
+How to do it well?

 Ford

 Ford called it flow production.
 He integrated interchangeable parts with standardized processes, creating a new form of a moving assembly line.
-It meant that he had special-purpose machines on a specific-product belt.
+It meant that he had special-purpose machines on a specific product belt.
 The flow production has one limitation.
 And that was variety.
 Since all assembly lines were product-specific, customers could only add different features after production by outside suppliers.
+Read More: Top 10 App Analytics Software You Should Experiment With

 Toyoda

-Kiichiro Toyoda transitioned his father’s company from loom works to automobiles.
+Kiichiro Toyoda transitioned his father's company from loom works to automobiles.
 And through this transition, he created the Toyota Motor Corporation.
 World War 2 forced the company to reduce costs and improve process efficiency.
 This was due to mounting competition, capital restrictions, and limited resources caused by the war.
 So, Toyoda developed the TPS (Toyota Production System).
 The Japanese inventory management system used by many grocery stores inspired Toyoda.
 The system employed visual cues for inventory management.
 It helped optimize the entire manufacturing line.
+Read More: Why is the Field of SaaS so Well Developed Nowadays?

-Why were Japanese companies better at lean?
+Why were Japanese companies better at Lean?

 Soon, Western automobile companies started employing the same practices to stay in business and termed the philosophy in its entirety as lean.
 With lean, western car companies could compete with the supply Japanese companies were delivering.
 However, western companies simplify the concept to relentless cost-cutting in the name of optimization.
 They did not have the holistic understanding as their Asian counterparts had.
 It caused increased employee turnover because of the stress of meeting manufacturing goals.
 Such price reduction tactics also lead to low-quality products and quality control issues.
 Since Japanese companies did not have the same problem, they continued to outperform western companies for many years.
+Read More: How to do Competitive Analysis in SaaS?

-Lean Software Management and Marketing for SaaS
+Principles of Lean Software Management

 The lean concept is a pretty self-explanatory term.
 Lean as an adjective means “efficient and with no wastage.”
 And this is what Toyoda was aiming for when he formulated the TPS (Toyota Production System).
 He factored in waste elimination, standardized processes, and design interchangeability into the framework.
 The TPS or lean is a framework you can use to develop guidelines specific to your product and manufacturing method.